paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-513-bureaus-office-of-the-judge-advocate-general.md

   (B) the waiver is necessary for the good of the service.
   Any such waiver shall be made on a case-by-case basis.

-**(c) Term; Reappointment; Grade.—**

-(1) The Commander, Marine Forces Reserve, is appointed for a term determined by the Commandant of the Marine Corps, normally four years, but may be removed for cause at any time.
+**(c) Term; Reappointment.—** The Commander, Marine Forces Reserve, is appointed for a term determined by the Commandant of the Marine Corps, normally four years, but may be removed for cause at any time.
 An officer serving as Commander, Marine Forces Reserve, may be reappointed for one additional term of up to four years.

-(2) The Commander, Marine Forces Reserve, while so serving, holds the grade of lieutenant general.

 **(d) Annual Report.—**